Will I lose business without a website?

 “Our findings prove that businesses who continue to ignore the importance of a website run the risk of losing millions of pounds to competitors.”

 Creating a strong online presence is one of the most valuable assets for any business; not just to share information, but to build credibility.

 According to a survey by Weebly, 56% of the consumers surveyed said they don’t trust a business without a website.
 By not having a website, you will be automatically losing the opportunity to get in touch with your audiences.

 There is a list of checks we all have when deciding to purchase goods or service from a business.
 Most of the time we don’t even think about it until one of those tick boxes is missing.
 As Cameron Blair says, users are used to having lots of information at their fingertips.

 If I’m looking to buy a service, the very first thing I do is to check out the website of a business, and I find it a bit disappointing if they don’t have one.
 Then if they do have one but it’s a smaller company I look at their social media and blog posts.
 Quite a few times I have taken a pause when I see that the last post or blog article they added was two years ago.
 I also look at reviews and recent examples of their work (if possible).
 The only exception to this rule would be if it’s a small home cake bakery or a local handyman.
 These types of businesses are usually very low key, and a website would be over-kill.

 How can a website help boost your business?

 Exposure to a wider audience

-The main advantage of having a website is to reach out to a wider audience with ease.
+The main advantage of having a website is to reach out to a broader audience with ease.
 It will also help your target audience understand your business and services.

 A website provides you with warm leads, people who are already interested in your products and services.
 It is easier to convert these types of leads into customers.